Residents across Rhondda Cynon Taf have all shown how bright they shine and how much they care about the environment.

 "I'd like to wish all our residents a Green Christmas and thank every one of them for supporting a greener future for RCT all year round.

 "The festive period means extra waste and it's a great time to think green and recycle all the additional packaging, wrapping paper and cards.

 "Rhondda Cynon Taf Council encourages residents to keep up the good work all year round.
 The Council provides an accessible and innovative recycling service complemented by ongoing public education and awareness-raising.

 "The support of our householders towards our food waste recycling has been amazing so far.

 "Keep up the great work, and let's all take the small steps to help fight Climate Change and make 2024 an even Greener New Year."

 Christmas is a busy time of year, and the festive period often includes lots of extra food and presents.
 It is estimated that household waste increases by over 30% during this time, which means lots of extra recycling!

-The Council is asking its residents to put all of the amazing efforts they have shown so far in to becoming Climate Stars this Christmas by sending our recycling targets out of this world in the New Year and taking some simple steps to help fight Climate Change!
+The Council is asking its residents to put all of the amazing efforts they have shown so far in to becoming Star Recyclers this Christmas and send our recycling targets out of this world in the New Year!

 Visit www.rctcbc.gov.uk/ChristmasRecycling for full details.